menokas/mahkonen.org/README.md

 sudo apt-get install jenkins
 sudo service start jenkins
 sudo service status jenkins
-Open firewall for tcp port 8080.
+sudo ufw allow 8080

 With a browser go to server port 8080.
 Then initial admin password is in /var/lib//jenkins/secrets/initialAdminPassword file.
 Use it to login and install suggested plugins.
 Create first admin account and login.